In 2015, consumers spent more than $2.5 billion on hot dogs in U.S. supermarkets.

 Sales of hot dogs remain strong throughout the United States.
 Sales remained steady at the retail level, and other venues continue to post high sales as well, including airports, restaurants and ballparks.

 Driving sales is the popularity of high protein foods and interest in natural and organic products.
 New products available are mostly brand favorites reformulated with a reduced fat content or increased protein content.
-New products in flavors such as honey and brown sugar, barbeque, Cajun, spicy and teriyaki have hit the market in the last year.
+New products in flavors such as honey and brown sugar, barbeque, Cajun, spicy and teriyaki have hit the market in the last few years.
 According to consumer research, convenient packaging, preparation and usage information are high priorities.

 Consumers with larger households made up of older children in the Midwest and south continue to be the highest consumers of refrigerated packaged meat products.
 Sixty percent, mostly older consumers, of people surveyed said they preferred all beef hot dogs.
 Younger consumers preferred other products such as pork and chicken.